CommunitySolidServer/CommunitySolidServer/documentation/metadata-editing.md

 ## What is a description resource

 [Description resources](https://solidproject.org/TR/2021/protocol-20211217#auxiliary-resources-description-resource)
 contain auxiliary information about a resource.
-They represent all the metadata corresponding to that resource.
+In CSS, these represent all the metadata corresponding to that resource.
 This indicates that a resource will always have a corresponding description resource and therefore description resources can not be created or deleted directly.

-Description resources are discoverable through interacting with their corresponding resource.
+Description resources are discoverable by interacting with their subject resource.
-More concrete, when performing a `GET` or `HEAD` request on a resource, there will be a `describedby` response **Link Header** with an URL that points to the description resource.
+More concretely, when performing a `GET` or `HEAD` request on a resource, there will be a `describedby` response **Link Header** with an URL that points to the description resource.

-**Note**: with the default configuration, a description resource that corresponds to a resource with URL `http://example.org/resource` will have `http://example.org/resource.meta` as URL.
+**Note**: with the provided default configurations, a description resource that corresponds to a resource with URL `http://example.org/resource` will have `http://example.org/resource.meta` as URL.
 However, this does not have to be always the case as the Solid Protocol does not state anything about the strategy of encoding the description resource.
 Therefore, the CSS makes this configurable in the [metadata configuration file](../config/util/auxiliary/strategies/meta.json).

 ## How to edit the metadata of a resource